 In the Admin Console, go to Security > API.

 On the Authorization Servers tab, select the name of the authorization server, and then click Claims.
 Okta provides a default subject claim.
 You can edit the mapping or create your own claims.

 Click Add Claim, enter a Name for the claim, and configure the claim settings:

-- Value — this option appears if you chose Expression.
-Use Okta Expression Language syntax to generate values derived from attributes in Universal Directory and app profiles.
-Add the mapping here using the Okta Expression Language, for example
+Value — this option appears if you choose Expression.
+Use Okta Expression Language syntax to generate values derived from attributes in Universal Directory and app profiles, for example:

-- Filter — this option appears if you chose Groups.
+Filter — this option appears if you choose Groups.
 Use it to add a group filter.

 Note: Up to 100 groups are included in the claim.
 If the filter results in more than that, the request fails.

 Disable claim — select if you want to temporarily disable the claim for testing or debugging.

 Include in — specify whether the claim is valid for any scope or select the scopes for which the claim is valid.